RaspAP/raspap-webgui/README.md

 define('RASPI_OPENVPN_ENABLED', false );
 define('RASPI_TORPROXY_ENABLED', false );
 ```
-Please note that these are simply UI's only for now.
-If there's enough demand I'll complete the funtionality for these optional admin screens.
+Please note that these are only UI's for now.
+If there's enough interest I'll complete the funtionality for these optional admin screens.

 ## How to contribute